-Here at Bonallack and Bishop, we are big fans of family mediation – though we accept it doesn’t suit everybody.
+Here at Bonallack & Bishop, we are big fans of family mediation – though we accept it doesn’t suit everybody.

-Our pair of experienced jointly accredited Family Lawyer/Mediators offer family mediation services throughout Wiltshire, Hampshire and Dorset – from our offices in Salisbury, Andover, Fordingbridge and Amesbury.
+Our experienced family lawyers regularly use mediation to successfully settle family law issues for clients throughout Wiltshire, Hampshire and Dorset – from our offices in Salisbury, Andover, Fordingbridge and Amesbury.

 Using a mediator as a means of resolving disputes between separating couples is becoming increasingly popular in family law.
 Mediation receives the full support of the UK government and judiciary as a means of sorting out issues between separating couples, and encourages communication and negotiation at every stage.

 How does family mediation work?

 Family mediators understand that when relationships break down, talking face to face can seem the hardest thing to do.
 Skilled mediators can help the process by keeping communication channels open and working with couples together to reach the right decisions about their problems.
 In particular;

 - Your mediator may have a number of sessions with you and your partner in an attempt to assist you reaching agreement – up to 6 sessions lasting up to a couple of hours is not unusual.

 - Family mediators provide impartial guidance in helping you both agree on a fair and practical solution.

 - You may seek advice from your own independent solicitor at any stage on what is right for you (see below for news about mediation meetings taking place with your own solicitor present).